Selling Your Vacation Home? Watch Out for These Tax Surprises

 You don’t get that tax break for a vacation home.
 You’ll pay federal and state capital gains taxes on your entire profit.
 (If the home is in another state, you may wind up paying taxes in both states.)
 The same is true for a rental property.

 Federal capital gains tax ranges from zero to 20%.
-High earners — single filers with modified adjusted gross income (MAGI) of $200,000 and $250,000 for couples filing jointly — could end up paying an additional 3.8% Medicare surcharge.
+High earners — single filers with modified adjusted gross income (MAGI) of $200,000 or more and couples filing jointly who have MAGI of at least $250,000 — could end up paying an additional 3.8% net investment income tax.

-Flippers, beware: These are long-term capital gains rates, which only apply if you’ve owned the property for more than a year.
-If you’ve owned your property for less than a year, your gain will be taxed as ordinary income, which can be as high as 37%.
+Flippers, beware: These are long-term capital gains rates, which apply only if you’ve owned the property for more than a year.
+If you’ve owned your property a year or less, your gain will be taxed as ordinary income, which can be as high as 37%.

 You’ll need some records from the entire time you owned the house.
 Why?
 Because you can deduct the cost of major improvements you’ve made over the years.